seejanerun/Partners-MLOps-Workshop/README.md

 ### Lab 1.2 - Defining Project Goals

 Click back into the Overview area of your project.
-Then navigate to the manage tab.
+Then navigate to the Manage tab.

 Click on Add Goals